basysKom/RiveQtQuickPlugin/README.md

 git clone https://github.com/jebos/RiveQtQuickPlugin.git
 ```

+#### Note:
   You can download and build the Rive C++ Runtime, following the instructions in the Rive C++ Runtime repository.
   You can also just use the CMake I put into 3rdParty, it will download, build and link rive-cpp and its dependencies

 2. Just build using cmake and make.